YottaDB/YDBDoc/ProgGuide/commands.rst

 and produces a result like the following:

 .. parsed-literal::
-   GTM>w $$^disprtn("myprogram")
+   YDB>w $$^disprtn("myprogram")
    rec#1: rtnname: myprogram2 cycle: 1 objhash: 0x436c855d5891e7cf numvers: 1 objlen: 0x370 shmlen: 0x400
    rec#2: rtnname: myprogram cycle: 1 objhash: 0xd81f1cdcc275e13d numvers: 1 objlen: 0x280 shmlen: 0x400
-   GTM>
+   YDB>

 ++++++++++++++++++++++++++++++++++++
 ZLINK, auto-ZLINK and Routine Names
 ++++++++++++++++++++++++++++++++++++

-In YottaDB/GT.M, the name of the source file determines the name of the YottaDB/GT.M routine.
+In YottaDB, the name of the source file determines the name of the YottaDB routine.
 The file name of the object file is not required to match the name of the routine.
-Linking the object file makes the internal routine name (derived from the source file) known to YottaDB/GT.M.
+Linking the object file makes the internal routine name (derived from the source file) known to YottaDB.
 This can lead to potential confusion, however, since both ZLINK and auto-ZLINK use the name of the object file to find the routine.
 When the object file name differs from the name of the routine, auto-ZLINK generates a run-time error.

 .. note::
    Auto-ZLINK and ZLINK commands without a .m or .o file extension in their argument determine the need to recompile based on whether the object file was more recently modified than the source file using time in nanoseconds, as provided by the underlying system call.
 Note that, although the format of the file modification timestamps provides a nanosecond granularity, many supported OSs currently update the file timestamps with an accuracy of one second.